Chapter 8 : Chapter 8

 Dorcas had been hunting him for months, ever since the incident, but having no information on him, had been unsuccessful.
 She’d had St. Mungo’s on the lookout for people with splinching injuries, but none had come that matched her description.
 She’d also been unable to find him in the Ministry’s wanted files.

 But there he was, lying unconscious only 5 feet away from her.
 Completely incapacitated, helpless, just like Amber had been that day.
 The day he started the battle that would ultimately take her life.
-The day that he escaped
+The day that he escaped with his own.

 To Dorcas, there was only one thing to do.